 - Camera: The park is so beautiful that you’ll snap tons and tons of photos!
 A phone camera will do, but consider bringing a dSLR for upgraded images.
 The Sony a6000 is my favorite travel camera!

 - Battery Pack: I never travel anywhere or hike without this one.
 It can charge up to five times on one full charge!

 - First Aid Kit: Be prepared, just in case!
 This one is compact but has all the essentials.

 - Sunscreen: The sun can be brutal, especially during the summer!
-This is my favorite that I keep on me at all times, and is free of harmful chemicals.
+This is my favorite.
+I also love this face sunscreen, and carry this for touch ups.

 - Hat: The sun can get super harsh, so I highly recommend having a hat.
 A straw hat like this one not only keeps the sun out of your eyes, but also looks cute in photos (this one is another favorite for photos!), but a standard baseball cap will also do.

 - Compass: Cell reception is spotty in the park so you may not be able to rely on GPS to get around – having a compass is a good idea to help you navigate.